edgedb/easy-edgedb/README.md

 1. How would you write a function called `lucy()` that just returns all the `NPC` types matching the name 'Lucy Westenra'?

+2. How would you write a function that takes two strings and returns `Person` types with names that match it?

+Hint: try using `SET OF Person` as the return type.

 # Chapter 12 - From bad to worse

 There is no good news for our heroes this chapter: